 Lao children select a book to enjoy, for the first day of a daily reading program at their school.
 Scenes like this have taken place at more than 300 rural schools since early September, when we started "Sustained Silent Reading" programs in village schools.

 Previously, most of these schools had absolutely no books that children could read for enjoyment.
 Now, every classroom has a set.
-For $70 you can sponsor a classroom reading program; $350 sponsors an entire school.
+For $70 you can sponsor a classroom reading program this year; $350 sponsors an entire school.
 You can donate at http://www.bigbrothermouse.com/donate.html.
 Either way, we'll send you photos and a report after the event.

 "Reading makes me happy," 9-year-old Khamla told us, holding the second book she's ever owned.
 That one was Animals of Africa; the first was a Buddhist folktale.
 She's quoted in a Thai newspaper, which contrasts the low reading levels in Thailand with the enthusiasm for books that Big Brother Mouse is creating in Laos.